franapoli/signed-ks-test/README.md

 D = 0.9002, p-value = 0.07827
 alternative hypothesis: two-sided
 ```

-On the other hand, ks.test.2 does admit his limit:
+On the other hand, ks.test.2 does warn in the same case:
 ```
 > ks.test.2(c(100, 1000), (1:10000)[-c(100, 1000)])